 Students in University and College require some unique apps to help them with their studies, research, and learning.
 This guest post by Melissa Miller highlights top 3 iPhone apps for university and college students.
-So, if you are a student and own an iPhone, enjoy the article.
+So, if you are a student and own an iPhone (like the iPhone 8), enjoy the article.

 1, Research with Wikipanion for FREE